THE FIRST STEP TO

-The trio-smart breath test measures the levels of hydrogen, methane, and hydrogen sulfide in your breath.
-Elevated levels of gases can indicate small intestinal bacterial overgrowth (SIBO), intestinal methanogenic overgrowth (IMO), and excess hydrogen sulfide.
-Learn more below.
+trio-smart measures the levels of hydrogen, methane, and hydrogen sulfide in your breath.
+Elevated levels of gases can indicate small intestinal bacterial overgrowth (SIBO), intestinal methanogenic overgrowth (IMO), and/or excess hydrogen sulfide.

 HOW IT WORKS

-Complete a symptoms screening questionnaire for your telehealth provider to review, and order your trio-smart sample collection kit to be shipped to your home.
+Complete a symptoms screening questionnaire for your telehealth provider to review, and order your trio-smart sample collection kit with glucose to be shipped to your home.

 Collect your breath samples in the comfort of your own home using the materials included in the kit, and follow along with a step-by-step instructional video here.

 Your trio-smart results will be emailed directly to you.
 You will also receive instructions to schedule a free phone consultation with your telehealth provider to ensure you have a clear understanding of your trio-smart results.

 BILLING AND INSURANCE

 trio-smart is $349.
 If it is determined that the test is not right for you, you will be refunded the full cost of the test.

 Along with your results, you will receive an itemized receipt (superbill) for use when filing an insurance claim. trio-smart is covered at least in part by many common insurance plans.
 If you're interested in asking your insurance provider about coverage, you can reference CPT code: 91065 (billed twice) and NPI number: 1740519446.